mboogert/playwithdocker-swarm-generator/README.md

 ```

 # Deploy nginx service with 5 replicas
 Now we can deploy nginx with 5 replicas and bind them to the workers.
+Make sure you switch to a manager before creating the service.

 ```
+$ eval $(docker-machine env manager1)
 $ docker service create \
     --name nginx \
     --replicas 5 \
     --publish 8081:80 \
+    --constraint node.role==worker \
     nginx
 ```